-A Six Sigma approach, you can call it whatever you want, a methodology, improvement tool, problem-solving technique, or business strategy, this all-rounder approach has changed many worst-performing companies into highly profitable companies like Motorola, Allied Signal, General electric by improving their business processes.
+A Six Sigma approach, you can call it whatever you want, a methodology, improvement tool, problem-solving technique, or business strategy, this all-rounder approach has changed many worst-performing companies into highly profitable companies like Motorola, Allied Signal, and General Electric by improving their business processes.

-It becomes one of the most popular problem-solving management approach in today’s competitive market which helping businesses to grow faster.
-This Six Sigma approach has been adopted by a growing majority of the fortune 500 companies as well as many small and mid-sized organizations.
+It becomes one of the most popular problem-solving management approach in today’s competitive market which helps businesses to grow faster.
+This Six Sigma approach has been adopted by a growing majority of fortune 500 companies as well as many small and mid-sized organizations.